Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

 Using Weblate for translations
 ------------------------------

-While our translations eventually reside in the Git repositories of the Godot engine and its documentation, all translation updates are handled through Weblate, and thus direct pull requests to the Git repositories are not accepted.
+While our translations eventually reside in the Git repositories of the Pandemonium engine and its documentation, all translation updates are handled through Weblate, and thus direct pull requests to the Git repositories are not accepted.
-Translations are synced manually between Weblate and the Godot repositories by maintainers.
+Translations are synced manually between Weblate and the Pandemonium repositories by maintainers.

 You should therefore `register on Weblate ( https://hosted.weblate.org/accounts/register/ )`
-to contribute to Godot's translations.
+to contribute to Pandemonium's translations.

-Once signed in, browse to the Godot resource which you want to contribute to (in this page we will use the `editor translation ( https://hosted.weblate.org/projects/godot-engine/godot/ )` as an example) to find the list of all languages:
+Once signed in, browse to the Pandemonium resource which you want to contribute to (in this page we will use the `editor translation ( https://hosted.weblate.org/projects/pandemonium-engine/pandemonium/ )` as an example) to find the list of all languages:

 ![](img/l10n_01_language_list.png)